Sonal0808/tmdb_assessment/README.md

 	•pandas

 3. How to Run
-	1.Clone the repository or copy the code into a Python file (e.g., app.py).
+	1.Code into a Python file (e.g., app.py).
 	2.Make sure you have Python installed and dependencies installed.
 	3.Run the app: python3 app.py
 	The server will start at: http://localhost:8080